jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

   3. Alice **verifies the signature using Bob’s public key** to confirm it came from him.

-  GPG was for commercial and private companies, so GPG has been developed, using the same principles for open-source use.
+  GPG was for commercial and private companies, so GPG has been developed. using the same principles for open-source use.

-  Now, you can digitally **sign** tags and commits in git using GPG, so full proof your identity, and make every one sure that the commit or tag is done by you!
-Now, How do I make a key?
+  Now, you can digitally **sign** tags and commits in git using GPG, so fully prove your identity, and make every one sure that the commit or tag is done by you!
+Now, how do I make a key?

   - To generate a new key:
     ```